The Top 12 Materials that Block WiFi Signals

 If you open your settings and look at the available wireless networks, how many different home network names (SSIDs) can you see?
 Those are your neighbor's WiFi networks.
 Any wireless network that is in close proximity to yours, can mess with your broadband connection.

-The 2.4 GHz and 5 GHz bands consist of lots of WiFi channels that are used to send and receive data.
+The 2.4 GHz, 5 GHz, and 6 GHz bands consist of lots of WiFi channels that are used to send and receive data.
 If your neighbor’s router is using the same wireless channel as yours or an overlapping channel, your bandwidth and speed will be affected.

 Most WiFi routers allow you to switch to a different channel to reduce the amount of interference.
-In addition, dual-band routers give you the ability to switch between the 2.4 GHz and 5GHz frequency.
-As a result, network interference will be greatly reduced.
+In addition, dual-band routers give you the ability to switch between the 2.4 GHz and 5GHz frequencies.
+This allows you to greatly reduce network interference.

 Tenda Wi-Fi 6 AX3000 Dual-band Gigabit Router